-- We present TIFF, a novel token-based incentive mechanism for FL systems, which uses tokens to monetize FLas-a-Service for participants and the training infrastructure.
-Unlike direct monetary transfer, participating providers are paid back without delays through token-based pricing model. - We design a method to incentivize high-quality data providers and encourage long-term participation, which gives free tokens using our newly created algorithm based on their per-round contribution and participation frequency. - We introduce a reimbursement scheme to promote continued long-term participation of consumers where tokens are reimbursed to consumers according to utility2 improvement.
+- We present a novel token-based incentive mechanism for FL systems, where tokens are used to monetize FL-asa-Service for participants and the training infrastructure.
+Unlike direct monetary transfer, participating providers are paid back without delays through token-based pricing model. - We design a method to incentivize high-quality data providers and encourage long-term participation, which gives free tokens using our newly created algorithm based on their per-round contribution and participation frequency. - We introduce a reimbursement scheme to promote continued long-term participation of consumers where tokens are reimbursed to consumers according to utility improvement.
 To systemize amount of reimbursement tokens, we propose token reduction ratio and utility improvement ratio.